 The delivery of healthcare today is characterized by systemic complexity and a crisis in affordability.
-As a major purchaser of healthcare in the Bay Area, the HSS has the opportunity to work with local medical groups, hospitals and insurers in devising innovative ways to improve the quality of patient care and containing costs.
-By taking a leadership role, HSS can be at the forefront of collaboratively developing programs that have a positive, long term effect on member health, as well as the fiscal well-being of City employers.
-HSS has multiple opportunities associated with the implementation of the All Payer Claims Database (APCD) to improve care and decrease costs.
+As a major purchaser of healthcare in the Bay Area, SFHSS has the opportunity to work with local medical groups, hospitals and insurers in devising innovative ways to improve the quality of patient care and containing costs.
+By taking a leadership role, SFHSS can be at the forefront of collaboratively developing programs that have a positive, long term effect on member health, as well as the fiscal well-being of City employers.
+SFHSS has multiple opportunities associated with the implementation of the All Payer Claims Database (APCD) to improve care and decrease costs.
 These programs also have the potential to serve as a model for other large employers in the private and public sector who are facing similar challenges.

+Effectively prepare Health Service Board for Charter-mandated annual rates and benefits review:

+Formatted: Font: (Default) Arial
-- Effectively prepare Health Service Board for Charter-mandated annual rates and benefits review: - Enable and monitor the effectiveness of Accountable Care Organizations (ACOs) - Prepare Board to negotiate health plan benefits which reflect increased vendor transparency, reduced premium cost, and enhanced quality of care - Collaborate with actuary to present options for optimal, cost effective, evidence-based benefit design - Report on innovative programs to promote health and manage disease - Provide data analysis addressing the need to provide benefit options for out-of-area retirees

-• Manage contracted plans to improve care and reduce costs:

-- Routinely monitor vendor services, via quarterly scorecard, for continuous quality improvement - Keep all annual vendors contracts up-to-date with current regulatory and business requirements - Annually audit self-insured plan to ensure payment accuracy - Develop and administer performance guarantees and penalties that include clinical outcome measures

-- Apply HSS specific performance guarantees to strengthen engagement of vendors in health promotion and chronic disease improvement of HSS population - Quantify operational tasks related to vendor performance, such as handling discrepancies - Conduct routine eligibility audits - Embrace opportunities to participate in research projects that will enhance the well-being of our members - Audit financial transactions and contract provisions to ensure overpayments do not occur - Enhance coordination of benefits practices - Improve care coordination for members with complex chronic conditions

-Monitor and advocate for effective Accountable Care Organizations (ACOs):

-- Hospital admissions and re-admissions
+- Prepare Board to negotiate health plan benefits which reflect increased vendor transparency, reduced premium cost, and enhanced quality of care Collaborate with actuary to present options for optimal, cost effective, evidence-based benefit design Report on innovative programs to promote health and manage disease Provide data analysis addressing the need to provide benefit options for out-of-area retirees Manage contracted plans to improve care and reduce costs: Routinely monitor vendor services, via quarterly scorecard, for continuous quality improvement Keep all annual vendors contracts up-to-date with current regulatory and business requirements Annually audit self-insured plan to ensure payment accuracy Develop and administer performance guarantees and penalties that include clinical outcome measures Apply SFHSS specific performance guarantees to strengthen engagement of vendors in health promotion and chronic disease improvement of SFHSS population Quantify operational tasks related to vendor performance, such as handling discrepancies Conduct routine eligibility audits Embrace opportunities to participate in research projects that will enhance the well-being of our members Audit financial transactions and contract provisions to ensure overpayments do not occur Enhance coordination of benefits practices Improve care coordination for members with complex chronic conditions Embrace opportunities to participate in research projects which will enhance the well-being of Formatted: Highlight our members nable and monitor the effectiveness of Accountable Care Organizations (ACOs) (hospital admissions and re-admissions and reducing unnecessary emergency room visits) Enhance dashboard reporting and informatics: Assess and improve data collection standards and presentation for existing dashboard Make presentation of dashboard data more flexible, informative and actionable Benchmark comparable employers to enhance application of industry trend analysis and forecasting Annually monitor population risk changes Continue to seek out innovative solutions for possible implementation by SFHSS: Participate fully and utilize the Pacific Business Group on Health resources Participate in the Adaptive Business Leaders on Health Stay abreast of changes through the International Foundation of Employee Benefit Program - Participate in forums on benefit and well-being design - Network with other public employers - Identify ways to mitigate the City's exposure to the Excise Tax - Implement an All Payer Claims Database (APCD)

-- Hospital stays through better care coordination

-- Reduce unnecessary emergency room visits

-• Enhance dashboard reporting and informatics:

-- Assess and improve data collection standards and presentation for existing dashboard - Make presentation of dashboard data more flexible, informative and actionable - Benchmark comparable employers to enhance application of industry trend analysis and forecasting - Annually monitor population risk changes

-Seek out innovative solutions for possible implementation by HSS:

-- Participate fully and utilize the Pacific Business Group on Health resources - Participate in the Adaptive Business Leaders on Health - Stay abreast of changes through the International Foundation of Employee Benefit Program - Participate in forums on benefit and wellness design - Network with other public employers

-- Identify ways to mitigate the City's exposure to the Excise Tax - Implement an All Payer Claims Database (APCD) - Embrace opportunities to participate in research projects which will enhance the well-being of our members
+New Initiative

+Nev v Initiative Formatted: Font: (Default) Arial, Highlight er contracting arrangements with vendors, hospitals and medical groups that Formatted: Font: (Default) Arial, 11.5 pt, Highlight reduce cost and improve quality Formatted: Font: (Default) Arial, 11.5 pt.
+Bold, Font color: Black, Condensed by 0.2 pt, Highlight